 Hiking to the beaches in the north

-Without a doubt the best way to get to know the north is on foot.
+Without a doubt, the best way to get to know the north is on foot.
 There are numerous trails (in effect goat paths) to follow, crisscrossing the countryside.
 The routes leading out of Kampos (the northernmost village) are memorable not just taking you across remote mountainside but also leading to secluded beaches (Lia, Marmari, Amerikanou, Grammata…).
 Another great hiking trail takes you from the village of Richopo, past the Cave of Ferekidis and on to Plati Vouni village.

 Experience Syros island

 From the highlights on which it has built its reputation to lesser-known experiences, Syros is an island of intriguing blends.
-It’s a great choice for a summer holiday in the Aegean but is also alive at others times of year, with Easter being very special, especially as part of a spring island-break.
+It’s a great choice for a summer holiday in the Aegean but is also alive at other times of year, with Easter being very special, especially as part of a spring island-break.